lancehilliard/BusyLight/README.md

 ## Devices

 BusyLight runs on the machine connected to your BlinkStick, and also on any other machine(s) you're working on.
-That _can_ involve only a _single_ device, if you just want to monitor one PC, but BusyLight's strength lay in controlling a single BlinkStick based on the activity of _multiple_ devices.
+That _can_ involve only a _single_ device, if you aren't using multiple devices, but BusyLight's strength lay in controlling a single BlinkStick based on the activity of _multiple_ devices.

 ## Requirements